abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/logging.md

 # Logging Configuration in od.config

-The `logging` configuration is a dictionary object.
-The logging configuration specifies where and how log messages are sent.
+The `logging` configuration is a dictionary object that specifies where and how log messages are sent.

-`logging` dictionary uses the python logging module [logging module](https://docs.python.org/3.8/library/logging.config.html)
+The `logging` dictionary follows the Python logging module configuration format.
+Refer to the [logging module](https://docs.python.org/3.8/library/logging.config.html) documentation for the full specification.

-The `syslog` and `graylog` protocol messaging are supported too.
+The `syslog` and `graylog` protocols are also supported for remote log forwarding.

 ## Limits

-- For http response only, each log line is limited by default to 2048 bytes.
+For HTTP responses only, each log line is limited by default to 2048 bytes.

-in `od.config` the `max_log_body_size` is set to `2048`
+In `od.config`, the `max_log_body_size` parameter is set to `2048` by default:

 ```
 max_log_body_size: 2048
 ```

-Change this value to increase or decrease the size of a logging line.
+Adjust this value to increase or decrease the maximum length of a log line.

-If the line is over `max_log_body_size` the string `[truncated]` cuts the end of line
+If a log line exceeds `max_log_body_size`, the string `[truncated]` replaces the end of the line:

 ```abcsrv23
 2026-05-05 13:41:09 abcsrv23 132131221128896 od [INFO   ] __main__.trace_response:anonymous /core/getkeyinfo b'{"id": {"ephemeral_container": f...[truncated]'